Skip to Content

 Instructions

-1. In a large microwave safe bowl heat the butterscotch morsels and peanut butter in 30 second intervals until it is smooth and creamy.
+1. In a large microwave safe bowl heat the butterscotch morsels and peanut butter in 30 second intervals until the mixture is smooth and creamy.

-2. Stir in the Chow Mien noodles and flaked coconut being sure to incorporate the butterscotch mixture well.
+2. Stir in the chow mein noodles and flaked coconut being sure to incorporate the butterscotch mixture well.

 3. Use a small cookie scoop to drop scoops of the mixture onto a baking sheet lined with parchment paper.

-4. With your fingers, shape the mixture into haystack looking lumps and press 1 candy pumpkin to the side and pull the haystack mixture around it slightly to make it adhere.
+4. With your fingers, mold the mixture into haystack shaped lumps and press one candy pumpkin to the side.
+Pull the haystack mixture around it slightly to make it adhere.

 6. Store in and air tight container in the fridge.